docker/docs/registry/recipes/mirror.md

 Registry image.

 Multiple registry caches can be deployed over the same back-end.
-A single registry cache will ensure that concurrent requests do not pull duplicate data, but this property will not hold true for a registry cache cluster.
+A single registry cache ensures that concurrent requests do not pull duplicate data, but this property does not hold true for a registry cache cluster.

 ### Configure the cache